 - 520 tonnes of paper

 - 140 tonnes of glass, plastic and aluminum

 - 800 litres of paint annually

 - 25,000 trees saved annually (paper recycling program)

 - 11,500 litres of water per minute recycled in the fountain

 For further information: Media requests: Ivanhoé Cambridge Public Affairs, +1 866 456-3342, media@IvanhoeCambridge.com

-About Ivanhoé Cambridge Ivanhoé Cambridge, a global real estate industry leader, invests in high-quality properties and real estate companies in select cities around the world.
-It does so prudently, with a long-term view to generate optimal, risk-adjusted returns.
-Founded in Quebec in 1953, Ivanhoé Cambridge has built a vertically integrated business across Canada....
+About Ivanhoé Cambridge Ivanhoé Cambridge develops and invests in high-quality real estate properties, projects and companies that are shaping the urban fabric in dynamic cities around the world.
+It does so responsibly, with a long-term view to generate optimal, risk-adjusted returns.
+Ivanhoé Cambridge is committed to creating living spaces that foster the well-being of...